 If you’re looking for a reliable and comfortable ride, then the Mazda CX-5 or Honda CR-V would be good.
 If you need a tough and durable truck, the Ford F-150 will do.

 And finally, if you’re looking for a luxury SUV that can handle all kinds of terrain, the Lexus GX460 would be a good choice.
-Whichever car you choose, make sure it is equipped with features that will help you navigate potholed roads safely and comfortably.
+Whichever car you choose, ensure it is equipped with features that will help you navigate potholed roads safely and comfortably.